 “Where ball?” (inquiring)

-We must also keep in mind that two-word sentences are uttered within the context of the situation, and supported or enhanced by nonverbal communication, and therefore young children convey rather complex messages in this way.
+We must also keep in mind that two-word sentences are uttered within the context of the situation and supported or enhanced by nonverbal communication.
+Therefore, young children convey rather complex messages in this way.

 Read to your child

-Whereas children’s books are usually graded for specific ages it is not necessary to wait until your child is three or four years old before you start reading to him.
-You can start when he is two or three months old.
-The secret, however, is to read the same story over and over.
+Whereas children’s books are usually graded for specific ages, it is unnecessary to wait until your child is three or four years old before you start reading to them.
+Instead, you can start when they are two or three months old.
+The secret, however, is to read the same story repeatedly.
 Children love this, especially once they start to know the story and when they can correct you when you have made a “mistake”!

 Children who listen to stories from an early age develop a more extensive vocabulary and a good sense of correct grammatical constructs.

-According to Dr. Cathy Hamer, research has shown that parents who talk to their children, read to them, attentively listen and react to their chattering, gestures and words, provide their offspring with a distinct advantage.
+According to Dr. Cathy Hamer, research has shown that parents who talk to their children, read to them, attentively listen and react to their chattering, gestures, and words provide their offspring a distinct advantage.
 More conversations between infant and parent result in better language development for the child.

-There is a significant positive correlation – a strong relationship, therefore – between a child’s level of language development (comprehension and use of words in two- or three-word sentences) at age two, and academic results at school.
+There is a significant positive correlation – a strong relationship, therefore – between a child’s level of language development (comprehension and use of words in two- or three-word sentences) at age two and academic results at school.
 The success of a school beginner is usually a good indication of later educational achievement.
-Research also shows that parental input, especially in language development, eventually plays a more important role in school readiness than the parent’s career, income or status.
+Research also shows that parental input, especially in language development, eventually plays a more critical role in school readiness than the parent’s career, income, or status.

 It is free of charge!

-Our babies and toddlers are exposed to so many forms of stimulation, for example, scientifically developed toys, forms, colors and sounds.
-Dolls, toy cars, stuffed toys and educational toys are designed and manufactured so brilliantly that we as parents, grandparents and family are spoilt for choice when we go out to shop for the little ones.
+Our babies and toddlers are exposed to many forms of stimulation, such as scientifically developed toys, shapes, colors, and sounds.
+Dolls, toy cars, stuffed toys, and educational toys are designed and manufactured so brilliantly that we, parents, grandparents, and family, are spoilt for choice when we shop for the little ones.

-This is wonderful, yes, but still… one of the most important “toys” for the development of baby’s cognitive skills is priceless: Regular exposure, right from within the womb, to the voices of mom and dad, teaching him the words of his home language and the sounds of his mother tongue.
+This is wonderful, yes, but still… one of the most essential “toys” for the development of a baby’s cognitive skills is priceless: Regular exposure, right from within the womb, to the voices of mom and dad, teaching them the words of their home language and the sounds of their mother tongue.